sinandomeng/front-end-setup/README.md

 ### How do I get set up? ###

-* Run npm install in cli
+* Run `npm install` to install all node dependecies
-* Run npm start
+* Run `npm start` to build scss file and run a local server

 ### What is in here? ###
-* SCSS / SMACSS
+* SCSS / SMACSS Guide Pattern
 * NPM Gulp
 * NPM Gulp Sass
 * NPM Clean CSS